Yago/Cortana/README.md

   - '../assets/js/main.js'

 # String who is used to split the category name and create category wrapper
-name_scope: ' > '
+name_scope: ' - '
 ````

 We recomand to place a `README.md` in the root of your source directory to build a custom styleguide index page.

-To have add a **custom category wrapper** like in the example, just add it before your category name with `space>space` and before all the other categories in the same wrapper.
+To have add a **custom category wrapper** like in the example, just add it before your category name with `space-space` and before all the other categories in the same wrapper.
 This `name_scope` can be change in the `hologram_config.yml`.
 You will have something like this :

 ````
 /*doc
 ---
 title: My Title
 name: myname
-category: General > Button
+category: General - Button
 ---

 Some Markdown comment and markup...